flox/nixexprs/docs/builders.md

 Perl applications declared with this function in `./pkgs` can choose the version:
 - `flox.perlPackages.buildPerlPackage`: Uses the default Perl version of nixpkgs (currently 5.32.x)
 - In addition, specific minor Perl versions supported by nixpkgs can be used, which currently includes `perl530Packages` and `perl532Packages`.
 However support for these might disappear over time.

+## `flox.buildGoModule`

+Creates a Go application from an auto-updating reference to a repository using Go modules (having a `go.mod` file).
+This function is intended to be used to define a channels `./pkgs/<name>/default.nix` files.

+#### Inputs
+- `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Go application.
+- All other arguments are passed to nixpkgs `buildGoModule` function.
+Refer to [its documentation](https://nixos.org/manual/nixpkgs/stable/#ssec-go-modules) for more information.
+The most important arguments are:
+  - `vendorSha256` (string or null, mandatory): The hash of all the dependencies, or `null` if the package vendors dependencies.
+Since this hash is not known beforehand, a fake hash like `lib.fakeSha256` must be used at first to get the correct hash with the first failing build.

+#### Returns
+A derivation containing:
+- The binaries declared by the Go package